Features

 2. Coppice of Linwood is a golden delight as the leaves drop each year.
 Extend this three-mile walk and continue through Kings Garn Gutter Inclosure by joining on to our Janesmoor Pond route.

 3. To explore the magnificent woods between Lyndhurst and Brockenhurst, join the Aldridgehill route to explore the woods of New Park Plantation.
-Meanwhile the Lyndhurst-Brockenhurst loop also takes you along Beechen Lane – another sensational cascade of autumn colour.
+Meanwhile the Lyndhurst-Brockenhurst loop also takes you along Beechen Lane outside Lyndhurst – another sensational cascade of autumn colour.

 4. Acres Down affords wonderful views of the forest landscapes.
 Try walking from Millyford Bridge or Bolderwood.
 Alternatively, enjoy a shorter walk from Acres Down through the tranquil woodlands of Puckpits Inclosure.
+Further north, you can enjoy the autumn colours of Godshill Wood.

 More News and Features